Misodendrum

-Misodendrum is a genus of hemiparasites which grow as mistletoes on various species of Nothofagus.
-Its species are all restricted to South America.
+Misodendrum (feathery mistletoe) is a genus of hemiparasites which grow as mistletoes on various species of Nothofagus.
+Its species are native to South America.
 The name of the genus is incorrectly spelt in a number of ways, including Misodendron and Myzodendron.

 Misodendrum is placed in its own family, Misodendraceae, in the order Santalales.

-These plants have the common name of feathery mistletoes.

 Species

 As of May 2015, The Plant List accepts the following species: